any-docs/css/content/reference/at-rules/@counter-style/fallback/index.md

 sidebar: cssref
 ---

-The **`fallback`** descriptor of the {{cssxref("@counter-style")}} at-rule can be used to specify a counter style to fall back to if the counter style being defined cannot create a marker representation for a particular counter value.
+The **`fallback`** descriptor of the `@counter-style` at-rule can be used to specify a counter style to fall back to if the counter style being defined cannot create a marker representation for a particular counter value.

 ## Syntax